zwilder/zwilder.github.io/src/content/posts/2018-07-24-The-Roguelike-Tutorial-Week5a.md

 important parts of any roguelike game is items and item management.
 Additionally, this is yet another hurdle I’ve never effectively made it past.
-Previous attempts at defining items and inventory were messy and ineffective, especially when trying to allow monster’s to pick up and use items.
+Previous attempts at defining items and inventory were messy and ineffective, especially when trying to allow monsters to pick up and use items.

 First, I had to define what an item is in the context of my code.
 The